How to Improve Team Communication with Digital Technologies

 Motivate employees to eat away from their desks during lunch.
-As a consequence, they have a chance to communicate and build relationships with each other.
+As a consequence, they have a chance to speak, discuss different things and therefore build relationships with each other.
 Free communication really matters for teamwork.

 4. Make feedback feel natural.

-By encouraging constant feedback, your organization sends a message that it is open to constructive criticism and values employees’ input.
+By encouraging constant feedback, your organization sends a message, which is open to constructive criticism and values employees’ input.
 All you need is a medium to supply regular feedback.
 What tools does the market have to offer?

 Surveys are probably the simplest way to get feedback from your team.
 Don’t hesitate to ask about everything you are interested in, from how a new brand of coffee tastes to what your employees think about you as a leader.
-For instance, SurveyMonkey and 15Five are handy tools for crafting surveys.
-Moreover, you can use a software like OfficeVibe specially designed for improving team collaboration and communication.
+For instance, SurveyMonkey and 15Five are handy tools aimed at helping to craft surveys.
+Moreover, you’re welcome to use software like OfficeVibe specially designed for improving team collaboration and communication.
 Among many features, it offers the opportunity to gather employees’ feedback seamlessly.

 A recent study reveals that 80 percent of today’s workers favor instant and regular feedback over traditional annual reviews.

-- all participants were prepared to the topic beforehand.
+each participant was prepared to discuss the topic beforehand.

-These golden rules on productive meetings can be enhanced by the other ones:
+These golden rules can be enhanced by the other ones, namely…

 1. Schedule regular meetings and keep them constant.

 Scheduling meetings at the same time on the same weekday leads to creating a habit.
 Habits provide your employees with something they are familiar with.
-Eventually, that in return reduces stress.
+Eventually, it reduces stress.

 Schedule one hour every month to chat with your employees instead of relying on annual reviews.
-You may be surprised how much your team members have to say about where they are at, how they feel, and what they might need from you to perform best.
+You may be surprised by how much your team members have to say about where they are at right now, and what they might need from you to perform best.

-Instead of wasting your time and money on traveling or phone bills, video meetings allow your workers to ‘meet’ digitally.
-Although face-to-face meetings are important, group video calls are one of the best ways to maximize performance.
-They optimize the way you arrange meetings with non-office workers.
-But don’t forget to implement the golden ‘old school’ meeting rules. ;)
+Instead of wasting your time and money on traveling or phone bills, take advantage of video meetings to allow your workers to see each other digitally.
+Although face-to-face meetings are important, group video calls are one of the best ways to maximize performance (especially when it is about non-office employees).

-A monthly newsletter used to be a standard for corporate communication.
-Nowadays this approach is probably not enough for even the most conservative companies.
-On the other hand, a daily social feed might be too much for some teams.
-A balanced internal communication strategy should aim for consistent work conversation routine that uses the right medium.
-Your team needs to pick a few basic tools to support the internal communication:
+A monthly newsletter used to be a standard of corporate communication.
+Nowadays such an approach is probably not enough (even when it comes to the most conservative companies).
+On the other hand, the daily social feed might be too much in some cases.
+It all depends on the particular company.

 1. Synchronous communication.

 Instant messaging is changing the game for digital teams, and there are plenty of options to choose from.
-Start by setting up a synchronous communication tool to give team members immediate access to discuss ideas and get answers to multiple questions in a timely manner.
+Start by setting up an asynchronous communication tool to give team members immediate access to discuss ideas and get answers to multiple questions in a timely manner.

-Setting up an employee online communication with business messengers can provide a centralized place for work conversations.
-This will encourage staff to become more engaged with the business goals and share their thoughts and updates that won’t get lost in a messy email box.
-This will also benefit distributed employees by enabling them to stay informed and feel that they are part of a wider team.
+Setting up an employee online communication with business messengers would provide a centralized place to conduct productive work conversations.
+This will encourage staff to become more engaged with the business goals and share their thoughts and updates, which won’t get lost in a messy email box.
+And distributed employees would have a chance to stay informed and feel part of a wider team.

-Take time to choose a communication platform which will meet your team’s needs perfectly.
+Take time to choose a communication platform meeting your team’s needs perfectly.
 Compare the tools by their affordability and features.
-These days Slack is the most popular however you can use various Slack alternatives to cut your expenses and receive pretty much the same value.
+These days Slack is the most popular one however you can use various Slack alternatives to cut your expenses and receive pretty much the same value.

-Tip.
-If you decide to integrate digital technologies and communication tools into your workflow, it could be useful to utilize platforms that offer mobile applications.
-If your team members are able to download tools on their work devices (such as mobile or tablet), they will be able to stay connected on the go.
-By choosing tools that offer mobile apps, you can provide a higher level of accessibility, connectivity and communication.
+A good tip.
+If you decide to integrate digital technologies and communication tools into your workflow, it could be useful to utilize platforms working with mobile applications.
+If your team members download tools on their work devices (such as mobile or tablet), they’ll be able to stay connected on the go.
+Acting this way, you're providing a higher level of accessibility, connectivity, and communication.

 1.1.
 Extra tip: don’t over-communicate.

 After work hours, keep a number of emails you send to your colleagues to a minimum.
-While your messages are likely very important, it can also most probably wait until the following workday.
+Your messages might be very important, but they’re likely to be able to wait until the following workday.